vendia/examples/share/data-modeling/domain-driven-design/pattern2/README.md

 1. Login to Vendia Share [here](https://share.vendia.net/login).

 a.
 Don’t have a login, you can sign up for one [here](https://share.vendia.net/).

 2. Create Uni

-	a.
+b.
 Click the 'Create Universal Application' button on the top-right.
 Next, use the ‘Create your own’ option.

 3. Fill out details in the Uni Creation Wizard.

-	a.
 Step 1: Give your Uni a name.
 Since this Uni will be owned and operated by the CRM team.
 I will give it the name ‘CRM Uni’.
 Remember, A Uni can hold more data models for more than one bounded context such as a customer account.
-	b.

 Step 2: Fill out the following information to create a Uni node.
 You will create two nodes - Node1 and Node2.

 **Node 1**
 ```